Muhammad Qutb

-Background
+Early life and education

 Muhammad Qutb was the second oldest of five children born in the Upper Egyptian village of Musha near Asyut, 13 years younger than his elder brother, Sayyid.
 When his father died in 1933, his mother moved with her children to live in Helwan near Cairo.

 He studied English literature at the Cairo University, graduating in 1940, and later obtained diplomas in psychology and education.